xray-forge/xray-16-types/docs/api/index.md

 # API Reference

-This generated reference covers every published `xray16` package surface.
-Choose a package to browse its exports and member pages.
+The [X-Ray 16 engine API](https://xray-forge.github.io/stalker-xrf-xray16-sdk/api/types/) is the primary reference for game globals, luabind classes, UI and GOAP classes, and script objects.
+The rest of this generated reference covers the remaining published `xray16` package surfaces.

 | Package                              | Description                                                                              |
 | ------------------------------------ | ---------------------------------------------------------------------------------------- |